bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/op_vault-round-2-op_ctv.md

 Because Segwit and Taproot were complete reimaginings almost of like various aspects of Bitcoin.
 And there were massive, massive like engine overhauls.
 And this is a change that's a lot like `OP_CHECKSEQUENCEVERIFY` or `OP_CHECKLOCKTIMEVERIFY`, like really well contained, pretty modest, simple changes.
-And so both CTV and OpVault are a very manageable, kind of small set.
+And so both CTV and `OP_VAULT` are a very manageable, kind of small set.

 ## OP_VAULT + ANYPREVOUT